 4 AAC 05.100.
-Kindergarten day in session. (a) A school that offers kindergarten shall provide a kindergarten day in session that consists of at least four and a half hours of instructional time.
+Kindergarten day in session. (a) A school that offers kindergarten shall provide a kindergarten day in session that consists of at least two hours of instructional time.
+A kindergarten student who attends school for less than four hours per day, exclusive of intermissions, will be counted for funding purposes under 4 AAC 09.040.